Mesa Mesothelioma Lawyer

 There are four, primary types of mesothelioma, which are defined by the location of the tumor.

-- Pleural Mesothelioma - is the most common form of mesothelioma, which has the tumor forming in the chest of the victim.
+- Pleural Mesothelioma: The most common form of mesothelioma, which has the tumor forming in the chest of the victim.
 Approximately 70% of mesothelioma cases have this type of condition.
 Fatality rates for Pleural Mesothelioma are quite high however, life expectancy can be extended if the cancer is detected early.
 Individuals with Stage 1 cancer have an approximate life expectancy of 3 years or more, compared to 12 months for those that are at Stage 4.

 While treatments are available, in most instances mesothelioma is incurable.